alanlau54/SimpleRebalance/README.md

 # Simple Rebalance Agent
 This is sample project that implements a simple portfolio rebalancing module.

-##Description
-This project implements a portfolio holding equity positions.
+The project contains a portfolio holding equity positions.
 Each position has a ticker,shares, target allocation and actual allocation.
 As prices fluctuate, the actual allocations of investments may diverge from the target allocations.

+##Technical Details
 * Single theaded for simplicity.
 * Equity quotes are designed to be updated by some type of market feed.
 * Cash is not accounted for changing positions.